How to duplicate an application#

 to prepare the launch of site-wide development or content changes, without disturbing the original

-Select your duplication option¶
+Select your duplication option#

-or in the project view:
+or in the application view:

 Select the appropriate duplication action: Fork or Mirror.

-A fork is a form of duplication in which the new project will be an exact but independent copy of the original.
+A fork is a form of duplication in which the new application will be an exact but independent copy of the original.
 A fork will include the original’s code, database content, media, environment variables and all branches, and retains the Git history in its codebase.